chutney-testing/chutney-testing.github.io-legacy/docs/functions/classpath.md

 !!! note "String resourcesPath(String name)"

+    Finds all the resources with the given name.
+A resource is some data (images, audio, text, etc) that can be accessed by class code in a way that is independent of the location of the code.

-    See [URL.toURI()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URL.html#toURI()) for further details
+    See [ClassLoader.getResources()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ClassLoader.html#getResources(java.lang.String)) for further details

     **Returns** :

-    * Returns a URI equivalent to this URL.
-This method functions in the same way as new URI
+    * Returns an enumeration of URL objects for the resource.
+If no resources could be found, the enumeration will be empty.

     **Examples** :